-Since March 1, 2010, all U.S. citizens, this includes children, are required to present a valid passport or passport card when traveling beyond the “border zone” into Mexico.
+Since March 1, 2010, all U.S. citizens, this includes children, are required to present a valid passport or passport card when travelling beyond the “border zone” into Mexico.
 The “border zone” is normally established as an area within 20 to 30 kilometers of the border with the U.S., depending on the location in the country.

-Regardless of the destination in Mexico, however, all U.S. citizens of 16 or more years of age will be required to present a valid U.S. passport book or passport card to re-enter the United States of America by land.
-A passport book is required when returning to the USA in an international flight.
+Regardless of the destination in Mexico, however, all U.S. citizens of 16 or more years of age will be required to present a valid U.S. passport book or a passport card to re-enter the United States of America by land.
+A passport book is required when returning to the USA on an international flight.

 All U.S. citizens traveling outside of the United States by air, land or sea (except closed-loop cruises) are required to present a Western Hemisphere Travel Initiative (WHTI) compliant document such as a passport book or a passport card to return to the US.

-Note that travelers with passports that are found to be washed, mutilated or damaged may be refused entry in to Mexico and may be returned to the United States of America.
+Note that travelers with passports that are found to be washed, mutilated or damaged may be refused entry into Mexico and may be returned to the United States of America.

 U.S. citizen travelers are encouraged to apply for their passports well in advance of their travel dates.
 U.S. citizens can visit the Bureau of Consular Affairs website or call 1-877-4USA-PPT (1-877-487-2778) for information on how to apply.

-Even though passport cards and enhanced driver’s licenses are sufficient for re-entry into USA by land and sea, do take into account that they may not be accepted by a particular country you are planning to visit, so be sure you take the time to inquire with your cruise company and the countries you are planning to visit if they have any special requirements.
+Even though passport cards and enhanced driver’s licenses are sufficient for re-entry into the USA by land and sea, do take into account that they may not be accepted by a particular country you are planning to visit, so be sure you take the time to inquire with your cruise company and the countries you are planning to visit if they have any special requirements.

-Mexican Immigration regulations do allow the use of passport cards for entry into Mexico by air, but do take into account that you can not use the card to board international flights in the U.S. or to return to the U.S. from abroad by air.
+Mexican Immigration regulations do allow the use of passport cards for entry into Mexico by air but do take into account that you can not use the card to board international flights in the U.S. or to return to the U.S. from abroad by air.
 The passport card is available only to U.S. citizens (for more information).